 Examples of appropriate erosion and sediment control BMPs are included in the Sample ESCP.
 In addition to erosion and sediment control measures, ESCPs also include measures to properly manage other construction-related pollutants, as outlined in this requirement.
-Included with this annual report in Appendix C is the USAG Alaska Small Construction Sites Best Management Practices for Storm Water Pollution Prevention brochure.

 Requirements are also communicated through the "work order review" process that allows DPW Environmental Division to review proposed construction projects on the installation and comment on applicable requirements.